Sonia Nazario

 Sonia Nazario (born September 8, 1960 in Madison, Wisconsin) is an American journalist mostly known for her work at Los Angeles Times.
 She has spent her career writing about social and social justice issues, focusing especially on immigration and immigrant children who come to the United States from Central America.
-In 2003, while working at the Los Angeles Times, she won the Pulitzer Prize for Feature Writing for her six-part series titled "Enrique's Journey," which followed the harrowing story of a young Honduran boy's journey to the US when he was only five years old.
+In 2003, while working at the Los Angeles Times, she won the Pulitzer Prize for Feature Writing for her six-part series titled "Enrique's Journey," which followed the harrowing story of a young Honduran boy's journey to the US when he was sixteen years old.
 "Enrique's Journey: The Story of a Boy's Dangerous Odyssey to Reunite with His Mother" was published as a book in 2006 and became a national bestseller.

 Early life and education

 Nazario was born in Madison, Wisconsin, but grew up both in Kansas and Argentina.
 She permanently moved to the United States during the Dirty War in Argentina.

 Nazario is a graduate of Williams College and holds a master's degree in Latin American Studies from the University of California, Berkeley.
 She has received the honorary doctorate from Mount St. Mary's College in 2010, and the honorary Doctor of Humane Letters (L.H.D.) from Whittier College in 2013.